 Impact Gender Reassignment: No information is held on gender reassignment amongst residents, so we are unable to say whether this characteristic is impacted or not.
 No information is held on gender reassignment amongst residents, however in the 2021 Census 7,826 people in Birmingham identified that their gender identity was different from their sex registered at birth (0.85% of the total population), so there could potentially be a small impact.
-Gender Reassignment The preferred option will necessitate all long-term residents moving to alternative Care Centres operated by private care providers.
-This change in provision may be unsettling to residents and has the potential to cause stress and adverse effects on residents' health and wellbeing.
-Impact Details: Public Health's trans community health profile shows 33% of trans people self-report as having a disability, 36% have accessed mental health services in the last 12 months and 70% experienced depression or anxiety in the last 12 months.
+The alternative proposed option will necessitate long-term residents at Ann Marie Howes and Perry Tree moving to Kenrick Centre or alternative provision operated by private care providers.
+This change in provision may be unsettling to residents and has the potential to cause stress and adverse Gender Reassignment Impact Details: effects on residents' health and wellbeing.
+Public Health's trans community health profile shows 33% of trans people self-report as having a disability, 36% have accessed mental health services in the last 12 months and 70% experienced depression or anxiety in the last 12 months.
 Given these issues, this change in provision may be unsettling to any trans resident and has the potential to cause stress and adverse effects on residents' health and wellbeing.
-No issues specific to this protected characteristic were raised in the consultation feedback.
-Gender Reassignment Impact Mitigation: The number of residents affected is expected to be either nil or exceedingly small in this characteristic.
+No issues specific to this protected characteristic were raised Gender Reassignment Impact Mitigation: in the consultations.
+The number of residents affected is expected to be either nil or exceedingly small in this characteristic.
 If a resident is identified in this characteristic, then a bespoke approach to that person's care needs will be taken when considering the new care home.